 Omitted Glulx features

 Vorple replaces the standard Glk interface almost completely with its own system.
-For convenience basic text formatting (bold and italic text) works identically in both interpreters, but any other formatting (colors, font variations) does not.
-The Vorple Screen Effects provides similar text styling features as a replacement.
+For convenience basic text formatting (bold and italic text) works identically in all interpreters, but any other formatting (colors, font variations) does not.
+The Vorple Screen Effects extension provides similar text styling features as a replacement.

 Any other advanced Glulx features are omitted, including: